Dixieland (film)

 Dixieland is a 2015 American crime drama film, written and directed by Hank Bedford.
 The film stars Chris Zylka, Riley Keough, Spencer Lofranco, Steve Earle, and Faith Hill.
 The film had its world premiere at the Tribeca Film Festival on April 19, 2015.
 The film was released in a limited release and through video on demand on December 11, 2015, by IFC Films.

 Plot

-Fresh out of prison, Kermit (Chris Zylka), a good hearted kid who got in trouble with some drug dealers, returns home to his Mississippi trailer park.
-As Kermit struggles to keep clean, he falls for Rachel (Riley Keough), his neighbor who’s turned to dancing in a strip club to support her sick mother.
+Fresh out of prison, Kermit, a good hearted kid who got in trouble with some drug dealers, returns home to his Mississippi trailer park.
+As Kermit struggles to keep clean, he falls for Rachel, his neighbor who’s turned to dancing in a strip club to support her sick mother.
 Kermit and Rachel make a desperate effort to escape their dead-end town.